lamesensei/ga-journal/README.md

 ### 16/10/18

 It's been awhile my journal.
 Project 2 has wrapped up.
 Could've, should've done more but.. too late for regrets.
 Can't go 100% when you have been running at 50% all the time. **DO ALL THE FURTHER EXERCIES NO EXCUSES**

+### 08/11/18

+Check in here since it's been awhile.
+RoR group project was a good learning experience.
+Its hard to note down the gritty details as the pace of learning has increase orders of magnitude.
+Still - will try to check in here.
+See you at end of course.